F1 2021 has finally arrived!

 A new story mode is coming to F1 2021 - Braking Point.

 “Go on an epic journey with ‘Braking Point’, our brand-new story mode.
 Rise from the ranks of Formula 2 to a shot at stardom in the world of Formula 1.
 Experience the lifestyle both on and off the track as you take your seat in the pinnacle of motorsport.

 That’s not all.
 After his infamous debut in F1 2019, Devon Butler is back.”

 Like in 2019, the story mode will commence in Formula 2, but this time you race as Aiden Jackson, and up-and-comer looking to make his name in F1.
 His road is anything but smooth as he clashes with veteran teammate Casper Akkerman and of course, the smarmy Devon Butler!

 For a deeper look, check out what our friends at RacingGames.gg made of it here.

 Iconic drivers landing in My Team

 Players that get the Deluxe Edition will receive seven iconic drivers that they can use in My Team.
 Who these drivers are we don't yet know, but it's an awesome addition for sure.

-It also suggests that Codemasters could be preparing the ground for some form of Ultimate Team mode.
+It also suggests that Codemasters could be preparing the ground for some form of Ultimate Team mode in future releases.